-The Supplementary Guidance notes that permission may be granted, subject to the criteria above, for houses which extend the group into a readily definable adjacent site.
+The Supporting Statement highlights Category 1 Building Groups as being relevant to the proposed development.
+The Supplementary Guidance notes that permission may be granted for houses which extend the group into a readily definable adjacent site.
 This will be formed by existing topography, roads or well-established existing landscape features such as a watercourse or mature tree belt which will provide a suitable setting.

-The front garden ground of the 5-bedroom house is not considered to be a readily definable site to extend the building group as recognised in the Supplementary
+The domestic garden ground to the front of a 5-bedroom house is not considered to be a readily definable site to extend the building group as recognised in the Supplementary Guidance.
+The proposal does not fit into LDP2 Policy 19 Categories 1-6.